erasmus-without-paper/ewp-specs-api-iias/README.md

 This document describes the **Interinstitutional Agreements API**.
 This API allows partners to compare their copies of interinstitutional Erasmus+ mobility agreements with each other, which makes it easier to spot errors.
+This API is complementary with the [Interinstitutional Agreements Approval API][iias-approval-api] where HEIs can approve agreements they exchange via the IIAs API.

 Introduction